appfog/afdocs/add-ons/blitz.markdown

----
-title: Blitz
-weight: 5
----

 ## Blitz

+### Intro

+[Blitz](https://www.blitz.io/) is a cloud-based load testing service that offers rapid, iterative testing, continuous monitoring and remediation throughout the application development lifecycle.

 ### Why Use Blitz?

-There's no surefire forumla for calculating the resources you'll need for a given application.
+Blitz can help to calculate the resources you will need for your application.
 The best, most reliable way to determine what level of service you'll need is to simulate load on your app.
 It can also be difficult to determine how much your app's performance will be affected by rapid growth.
+Blitz lets you test app load quickly and easily to solve these issues.much your app's performance will be affected by rapid growth.
 Blitz lets you test app load quickly and easily.

 ### Install Blitz

+In the AppFog console, select the application you wish to test.
-In the "Add-ons" tab in your app console click "Install" for the Blitz add-on.
-That's it!
+Navigate to the “Add-ons” tab and click “Install” for the Blitz add-on.

 ### Use Blitz